Richard Crouch

 Richard Armstrong Crouch (19 June 1868 – 7 April 1949) was an Australian politician.
 His two periods as a member of the House of Representatives (1901–1910, 1929–1931) were separated by the First World War, during which he became an anti-conscription activist and changed his political affiliation.
 Crouch was a Protectionist and Liberal during his first period as an MP, but later became involved in the labour movement and represented the Australian Labor Party (ALP) during his second term.
 He is one of the few MPs to move to the ALP after previously belonging to an anti-Labor party.

 Early life

-Crouch was born on 19 June 1868 at Ballarat East, Victoria, the son of George Crouch from Tottenham, London, who was a miner, storekeeper and later a wealthy boot-retailer, and his wife Selina Durham, née Marks, from Aberdeen, Scotland.
+Crouch was born on 19 June 1868 in Ballarat East, Victoria.
+He was the son of Selina Durham (née Marks) and George Crouch.
+His mother was born in Aberdeen, Scotland, and his father was a miner and storekeeper from London who later became a "wealthy boot-retailer".

+Crouch was raised in Ballarat, attending the state school at Mount Pleasant.
+He and his family moved to Melbourne in 1885 and in 1887 he enrolled in a course for articled clerks at the University of Melbourne.
+He was a prize-winning student and was admitted to practise law in 1892, subsequently working as a solicitor in Melbourne.
+He served on the executive of the Imperial Federation League and was also active in the Australian Natives' Association.

 Pre-war politics

 In 1901, Crouch was elected to the new Federal Parliament for the electorate of Corio, with a majority of 1,130 votes, as a member of the Protectionist Party (later the Commonwealth Liberal Party).
 He served for nine years, under the leadership of Alfred Deakin, and was at the time the youngest member of the lower house.
 He gained recognition as a wit and a radical, and was outspoken on the delicate matter of lavish allowances for the Governor General.